drduh/YubiKey-Guide/README.md

 ```
 $ sudo dd if=debian-live-9.6.0-amd64-xfce.iso of=/dev/sdc bs=4M
 $ sync
 ```

-Shut down the computer and disconnect hard drives and any unnecessary peripherals.
+Shut down the computer and disconnect any hard drives and unnecessary peripherals.

 Plug in the USB drive and boot to the live image.
 Configure networking to continue.

 # Required software

+Install several packages required for the following steps:

 ```
 $ sudo apt-get update
 $ sudo apt-get install -y \
      curl gnupg2 gnupg-agent \
      cryptsetup scdaemon pcscd \